mattcurf/llama_cpp_play/README.md

 sudo usermod -aG docker $USER
 ```

+Note: This configuration above grants full root access of the container to your machine.
+Only follow this if you understand the implications for doing so, and don't follow this procedure on a production machine.

 ## Usage

 For each of the 'llama_cpp_upstream_sycl' and 'ipex-llm' subdirectories, first build the container by typing: